Fixed Points of the q-Bracket on the p-Adic Unit Disk

 For reference on basic concepts see the beautiful book \cite{G} by Gouv\^ea.
-The study of $q$-functions for a general variable $q$ tending to 1 is very old, and the study of $q$-numbers and $q$-identities goes back at least to Jackson in \cite{J}.
+The study of $q$-functions for a general variable $q$ tending to 1 is old, and the study of $q$-numbers and $q$-identities goes back at least to Jackson in \cite{J}.
 In \cite{F} Fray proved $p$-adic $q$-analogs of theorems of Legendre, Kummer, and Lucas on $q$-binomial coefficients.
 The structure of the space of continuous functions $C(K,\Q_p)$, where $K$ is a local field, was studied by Dieudonn\'e in \cite{D}, and Mahler constructed an explicit basis for this space in \cite{M}.
-In \cite{C} Conrad proved that the $q$-binomial coefficients form a basis for $C(\Z_p,\Z_p)$.
-Isometries on $\Z_p$ or on locally compact connected one-dimensional abelian groups have been studied in \cite{A}, \cite{B}, and \cite{Su}.
+In \cite{C} Conrad proved that the set of $q$-binomial coefficients (which includes the $q$-identity function), form a basis for $C(\Z_p,\Z_p)$.
+Isometries on $\Z_p$ or on locally compact connected one-dimensional abelian groups were studied in \cite{A}, \cite{B}, and \cite{Su}.

+We would like to thank the referee of a previous version of this paper for suggestions that dramatically simplified the proofs and improved the results.

 \

 \flushpar {\bf II.
 Results.}